FilipaTrindade/BooleanAlgebra__DeepLearning/README.md

 # BooleanAlgebra__DeepLearning
 BOOLEAN ALGEBRA: FROM DIGITAL CIRCUITS TO DEEP LEARNING APPLICATIONS © 2024 by Filipa Trindade Coito is licensed under CC BY-SA 4.0

-M.Sc Thesis in Biostatistic and Biometry Boolean Algebra: from Digital Circuits to Deep Learning Applications
+M.Sc Thesis in Biostatistic and Biometry: _Boolean Algebra: from Digital Circuits to Deep Learning Applications_

 ### **Abstract**